Themefic-Team/ultimate-addons-for-contact-form-7/readme.txt

 == Installation ==

 1. Download and unzip the plugin.
 Upload the unzipped folder to the wp-contents/plugins folder of your WordPress installation.
 2. Active the plugin from the WordPress Plugins administration page OR, Go to the WordPress admin panel, click 'Plugins' -> 'Add new'.
-In the search input box, type 'Ultimate Addons for Contact form 7'.
+In the search input box, type 'Addons for Contact form 7'.
 3. Install and activate the plugin.
 4. Go through the Quick setup wizard for the basic setup.
 5. Check our Documentation & YouTube videos for further instruction.
-6. Go to Plugin Settings (Dashboard -> Ultimate Addons) and enable the addon you need.
+6. Go to Plugin Settings (Dashboard -> CF7 Addons) and enable the addon you need.

 == Frequently Asked Questions ==